pachucasunrise/RFs_IPVA/README.md

 Short abstract: In Avon Longitudinal Study of Parents and Children (ALSPAC) data, we reported the prevalence of interpersonal violence and abuse (IPVA) up to 21 years old, by a range of demographic, characteristics, extreme parental monitoring, mental health conditions, externalising behaviours (e.g. regular smoking), no-low education/employment, adverse childhood experiences.

-The paper is currently at submission stage with Wellcome Open Research: https://wellcomeopenresearch.org/articles/5-176
+The paper has been published in Wellcome Open Research: https://wellcomeopenresearch.org/articles/5-176/v3

 analyses.R is main analysis file to re-produce all tables and values cited in the text.
 This file calls the following functions: